 - The final rule identifies 83 industries (identified by “NAICS” codes) in which women-owned small businesses are under-represented or substantially under-represented in federal procurements.

-- There are no “caps” on the size amount of a contract award made to an EDWOSB or WOSB.
-In addition, as of October 14, 2015, the National Defense Authorization Act (NDAA) for Fiscal Year 2015 allows “sole source” awards to WOSBs or EDWOSBs in appropriate circumstances.
+- The National Defense Authorization Act (NDAA) for Fiscal Year 2015 allows “sole source” awards to WOSBs or EDWOSBs in appropriate circumstances.